-Transferring wildland fire command and control operations from Colorado State University to the Colorado Department of Public Safety will allow the CSFS to further strengthen its role in providing technical forestry assistance.
-The role of the CSFS in providing scientifically sound forestry and wildfire prevention education and mitigation information remains central to our mission "to achieve stewardship of Colorado's diverse forest environments for the benefit of present and future generations."
+Transferring wildland fire command and control operations from Colorado State University to the Colorado Department of Public Safety allows the CSFS to further strengthen its role in providing technical forestry assistance.
+The role of the CSFS in providing scientifically sound forestry and wildfire prevention education and mitigation information remains central to our mission “to achieve stewardship of Colorado’s diverse forest environments for the benefit of present and future generations.”

 The Colorado State Forest Service delivers a diverse range of programs and services using a combination of federal and state dollars.
 State funds are either self-generated or appropriated from the state general fund.
 Federal funds are tied to specific requirements outlined by Congress, and many involve cost-sharing and other grant programs that pass money on to private landowners and other non-federal entities.
 All funds are received and distributed through the business and administrative systems of Colorado State University.